Ena Shibahara

 Ena Shibahara (柴原 瑛菜, Shibahara Ena) is an American-born Japanese professional tennis player.

 She reached her career-high rankings of world No. 4 in doubles on 21 March 2022 and No. 116 in singles on 14 July 2025.
-Shibahara has won eleven doubles titles on the WTA Tour, including two WTA 1000, the 2021 Miami Open and the 2023 National Bank Open.

-Shibahara won her first major title at the 2022 French Open, alongside Wesley Koolhof in mixed doubles.
-Partnering with Shuko Aoyama, she reached the women's doubles finals at the 2023 Australian Open, in addition to the semifinals at the 2021 Wimbledon Championships, the 2022 Australian Open, and at the 2021 WTA Finals.
+She won her first Grand Slam title at the 2022 French Open, alongside Wesley Koolhof in mixed doubles.
+Partnering with Shuko Aoyama, she reached the final at the 2023 Australian Open, in addition to the semifinals at the 2021 Wimbledon Championships, the 2022 and 2026 Australian Opens, and at the 2021 WTA Finals.

+Shibahara has won eleven doubles titles on the WTA Tour, including two WTA 1000, the 2021 Miami Open and the 2023 Canadian Open.

 She made her Billie Jean King Cup debut for Japan in 2020, and also participated in the 2020 Olympic Games in Tokyo.
 Until July 2019, Shibahara represented her country of birth, the United States.

 College

 In 2016, she graduated from Palos Verdes Peninsula High School and attended UCLA before turning pro after her sophomore season.